feleiro/i3-dotfiles/README.md

   Its just a little bunch of dotfiles me and my brother use on a daily basis.
 It gets updated sometimes.
   I decied to play around with symlinks so the config files are stored in the repos folder and are symlinked to the ~/.config folder.
+  It also changes colors based on wallapapers you provide.

 ## __Packages__